AndreaTamara/todo-app/README.md

 - Data persistence without a server, using LocalStorage to storage the todo list created by a user
 - Manage the state with Redux toolkit.
-- Implement the drag and drop funcionality to reorder a list.
+- Implement the drag and drop funcionality to reorder a list with Framer Motion library

 ## Screenshots